caldwell619/hosting-static-sites-on-s3/docs/aws-cli.md

 Each user is given console access, programmatic access, or both.
 Here we will need the programmatic access.

-If you saved the `.csv` file from setting up the User, you can skip this part.
+**NOTE:** If you saved the `.csv` file from setting up the User, you can skip this part.
 However if you ever need to re-issue keys, this might help.

 <img src="./videos/keys-iam.gif"></img>